-The meeting for Tuesday, May 9, 2017, will be at the Mint Hill Library, Community Room, located near the intersection of Highway 51 and Lawyers Road intersection.
+The meeting for Tuesday, August8, 2017, will be at the Mint Hill Library, Community Room, located near the intersection of Highway 51 and Lawyers Road intersection.
 The hours are 4:00 pm till 8:00 p.m.
 We are very casual and have a good time while working on our blankets.
 You don't have to be "on time" or stay the whole time, so come when you can and leave when you wish.
 We will be looking for you.

 Although, if you wish to learn to quilt or improve your skills, as well as make quilts for Project Linus, please join us on the first Friday of each month, in Locust, NC, at the West Stanly Senior Center located at Town Center next to the Ace Hardware store.
 We meet at 10:00 am, led by the capable hands of Judy Lynch and Nancy Wells, and usually finish up around 3 PM.
 Bring your sewing machine, thread, scissors, and a bag lunch.
 We also have a couple of machines there which have been donated, in case you don't have one.
 We have fun and make some awesome quilts.
 Contact us for more info on this.

 Welcome to our website.
 Let us share our terrific organization with you.
 We make, collect, and distribute hand made blankets to children from birth to 18 years of age, who are seriously ill, in crisis, or who have experienced trauma.
 Please feel free to join our meetings on any second Tuesday of the month, from 4-8 pm at Mint Hill public library.
 We meet and tend to our blankets as well as share ideas, skills, information and have fun.

 Contact Crewsquarters@aol.com for any information or questions.